Nemil21/flutter-contest/README.md

 - Factory functions have a few list entries.
 - async await functions are used to make resolving promises easier
 - Free API services have been used to demonstrate app development capabilities.

+## Future plans
+- To make personalized cards with images for each character
+- To add a search box that searches from the list and displays content for the relevant character